 The temporomandibular joint is a joint located at the base of the skull and it connects the lower jaw and the temporal bone, which is on the side of the skull.
 The TMJ joint allows for the movement required for chewing and talking.
 The TMJ joint is a unique joint, in the sense that it moves up and down, and from side to side.

-Because the TMJ joint is a complex one that moves from side to side and up and down, there are many circumstances that can cause TMJ disorders.
+Because the TMJ joint is complex, there are many circumstances that can cause TMJ disorders.
 Some of the major causes of TMJ disorders include:

-- There has been physical injury to the jaw
+- There has been a physical injury to the jaw

 - There is arthritis present

 - Grinding or clenching occurs during sleep

 - There is an infection in the jaw

 There are quite a few major symptoms that are associated with TMJ disorder.
 If you have an issue with your TMJ and you have any of these issues, please call our office and we can schedule an appointment to set up an exam.
 Some of the most common symptoms of TMJ disorder include:

 - Pain- if you have pain that occurs when you move your jaw and it is localized in one area